If you believe you will qualify for one of these reductions and it is not showing on your bill please contact us on 01993 861070.

 Rate relief for rural businesses

 Certain types of business in rural settlements with a population below 3,000 may qualify for mandatory rural rate relief.
 To qualify the property must be occupied and be the only:

-- public house or petrol filling station with a rateable value of less than £12,500.
+- public house or petrol filling station with a rateable value of less than £12,500

 Charity and registered Community Amateur Sports Club (CASC) relief

-To register as a CASC visit the HM Revenues & Customs website or
+To register as a CASC visit the HM Revenues and Customs website or call 0845 302 0203.